Nourepide/ComfyUI-Allor-Doc/Writerside/topics/Updating.md

 If you wish to **modify this behavior** or **disable auto-update**, please refer to the <a href="Configuration.md">
 configuration</a> page.

+### Troubleshooting

+If you have problems with auto-update, you can switch it to **hard mode** in configuration.

+This will **ensure** that the repository is updated to the latest version at the cost of a **factory reset**.
+This will remove any changes you may have made to the Allor code.

+This **does NOT** affect ComfyUI, other plugins, last update timestamp and the Allor configuration file.

 ## Manual updating with Git

 > You need to have Git installed.